intel/device-modeling-language/doc/1.4/language.md

 p(...);
 ```

-A method with exactly one return value can also be called in an
+A method with exactly one return value can also be called in any
 expression, unless it is an inline method, or a method that can throw
 exceptions.
 For example: